edbeeching/godot_rl_agents_examples/examples/3DLander/readme.md

 The camera is not optimally adjusted for human control, as the scene is mainly there to test out the behavior of the environment.

 ## Known issues:
-There is a rare error caused by an inf value being sent by an observation noticed during training.
-It hasn't been investigated or resolved.
+There is a rare error caused by an `inf` value being sent by an observation noticed during training.